manuelcasanova/mapbox_practice/README.md

 Follow request notifications.
 Show in General Notifications

-Personal messaging between followers (start with refresh, then move to websocket) Write message

 Message notifications

 User login timestamps more than one, for notifications if new messages since last login?